PrathamBhatTech/Amazon-Product-Tracker/README.md

 Contributors:

     Pratham Bhat
-        > Storing urls and email using sql
+        > Storing urls, email, names and max price of products using sql
         > Accessing html product data using requests
-        > Processing html to get information
+        > Processing html to get information such as price and product title
-        > Sending email if price is less than threshold
+        > Sending email if price drops below the threshold
-        > UI for adding and removing urls
+        > CUI for adding and removing urls

-        > Basically everything
+    Prateek Pangal Rao
+        > Sending SMS to user's phone for price drop alerts